leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/1chatmansdf_story_vs_discourse_framework_chatman.md

 DIR: "STRUCTURE"
   CAT: "SZU"
 Summary: "Chatman’s Story vs. Discourse framework distinguishes between *story* (the content: events, characters, and settings) and *discourse* (the presentation: narrative voice, order of events, and style), providing a crucial tool for analyzing how narratives are structured and experienced across different media."
-Elaborated: "True"
+Elaborated: "True"---
----

 ### **Chatman's Story vs. Discourse Framework**

 - **Author**: Seymour Chatman
-- **Title**: Chatman's Story vs. Discourse Framework
+- **Title**: Chatman's Story vs. Discourse Framework---

----

 ### **Story vs. Discourse**

 - **Definition**: Seymour Chatman, a prominent narratologist, introduces a critical distinction between *story* and *discourse* in his analysis of narrative.
 This distinction is foundational for understanding how narratives function across different media, particularly in literature and film.
 ---
 ### **Key Concepts**

 #### **Story**